panda7789/docs.cs-cz/docs/csharp/expression-trees-interpreting.md

 }
 ```

-A by výstup pro strom výrazu:
+A bude výstup do stromu výrazů:

 ```
 This expression is a/an Lambda expression type